Unbeaten Cuban Yuriorkas Gamboa claimed the IBF featherweight title to add to his WBA version of the title.

 Gamboa claimed a unanimous points victory over Mexican Orlando Salido in Las Vegas.

-Gamboa kept on top of his opponent throughout with his slick movement, knocking Salido down twice in the twelfth round, despite have to take a count himself in the eighth round.
+Gamboa kept on top of his opponent throughout with his slick movement.
+He knocked Salido down twice in the twelfth round, despite having to take a count himself in the eighth round.

-The Cuban was docked two points at once in that final round though for hitting Salido whilst he was down, which was an amazing act of stupidity considering he was so far in front at that point.
+The Cuban got docked two points at once in that final round for hitting Salido while he was down.
+It was an act of stupidity, considering he was so far in front at that point.

-Also on the card in Vegas, someone’s 0 had to go when Anthony Peterson lost out to Brandio Rios after a series of low blows by the frustrated Peterson in the sixth and seventh round.
+Also, on the card in Vegas, someone’s 0 had to go when Anthony Peterson lost out to Brandon Rios.

-Instead of sticking to his boxing, Peterson who was 30-0 with 20 knockouts got involved in a brawl with the bigger Rios and eventually lost his way due to the dirty tactics.
+Instead of sticking to his boxing, Peterson, who was 30-0 with 20 knockouts, got involved in a brawl with the bigger Rios.
+He eventually lost his way due to the dirty tactics.

-Rios improves to 25-0-1 with 18 KO’s and the possibility of rematch looms large between the pair.
+Rios improves to 25-0-1 with 18 KOs, and the possibility of a rematch looms large between the pair.

 In Mexico City, Erik “El Terrible” Morales continued his winning exploits at welterweight by knocking out Scotland’s Willie Limond in the sixth round.

-Morales continues on to an expected World Title challenge and improves to 50-6-0 with 35 KO’s.
+Morales continues to an expected world title challenge and improves to 50-6-0 with 35 KOs.